COVID-19: HC asks Centre to examine oxygen availability in other states | Health

 He said in the current situation the government cannot afford to ban any laboratory and it will not do anything which will create obstacles in the work.
 On the migrant workers crisis, it observed that both the Central and Delhi governments have failed in the last year's lockdown and lessons are required to be learnt from it and directed the state government to provide food to daily wagers at their work sites and to utilize the service of contractors who used to prepare mid-day meals in schools.

-The high court, which noted that earlier in the day the Delhi government has issued an order imposing curfew for six days starting from 10 PM tonight till April 26 till 5 AM, will take up the matter again on Tuesday.
+The high court, which noted that earlier in the day the Delhi government has issued an order imposing curfew for six days starting from 10 PM tonight till 5 AM on April 26, will take up the matter again on Tuesday.

+Delhi has been reporting around 25,000 COVID-19 cases daily in the past few days.

 Mehra also urged the court to ask the Centre to file an affidavit on augmenting supply of medicines Remdesivir and Fabiflu, used in COVID-19 treatment.